moznion/clipoline/README.md

 ## Features

-- Extract content from the current tab (HTML, text)
-- Upload extracted content to Google Drive
+- Extract content from the current tab (HTML, text) and upload directly to Google Drive
 - More destinations coming soon!

 ## Development Setup